luucaslfs/Projeto_Testes/Research_Plan_Prompts.md

 ### Evaluation Framework Prompt

 ```
-Develop a framework for evaluating and comparing AI-based approaches to REST API test generation.
+Develop a theoretical framework for evaluating and comparing AI-based approaches to REST API test generation, based on literature review rather than direct measurements.

 Follow these steps:
-1. Define evaluation dimensions:
+1. Define evaluation dimensions based on reported findings in literature:
-   - Effectiveness metrics (coverage, fault detection, etc.)
+   - Theoretical effectiveness metrics (potential coverage capabilities, reported bug detection)
-   - Efficiency metrics (time, resources, etc.)
+   - Reported efficiency metrics from studies (time, resources, etc.)
-   - Usability aspects
+   - Usability aspects mentioned in literature
-   - Integration capabilities
+   - Integration capabilities described in documentation
-   - Adaptability to different API types
+   - Adaptability to different API types as reported in case studies

 2. For each dimension, define:
-   - Specific metrics or criteria
+   - Specific metrics or criteria that can be assessed through literature review
-   - Measurement approaches
-   - Importance/weight in overall evaluation
+   - How to standardize varied reporting methods from different sources
+   - Relative importance/weight based on literature consensus

-3. Create a scoring system that could be applied consistently across tools
+3. Create a comparative assessment approach that:
+   - Relies on reported results rather than direct measurements
+   - Accounts for differences in reporting methodologies
+   - Identifies patterns across multiple studies
+   - Acknowledges limitations of indirect assessment

-4. Design a template for presenting comparative results
+4. Design a template for presenting comparative results that clearly indicates:
+   - Source of information (which study, paper, or documentation)
+   - Confidence level in the comparison
+   - Gaps or inconsistencies in available data

-Present the evaluation framework in a structured format with clear dimensions, metrics, and scoring guidelines.
-Include a sample evaluation template that could be used for any tool comparison.
+Present the evaluation framework in a structured format with clear dimensions and assessment guidelines that can be applied through literature review.
+Include a sample evaluation template that acknowledges the theoretical nature of the assessment.
 ```

-## Phase 4: Case Study Analysis Prompts
+## Phase 4: Literature-Based Case Analysis Prompts

-### Case Study Selection Prompt
+### Published Case Selection Prompt

 ```
-Develop a strategy for selecting representative case studies to analyze AI-generated tests for REST APIs.
+Develop a strategy for selecting and analyzing published cases of AI-generated tests for REST APIs from existing literature.

 Follow these steps:
 1. Based on the classification framework, identify key API profiles that should be represented:
    - Define 3-5 distinct API profiles covering different complexity levels, domains, etc.
-   - For each profile, list the key characteristics
+   - For each profile, list the key characteristics to look for in published cases

-2. Establish case study selection criteria:
+2. Establish literature case selection criteria:
-   - Availability of documentation
+   - Comprehensiveness of reporting
+   - Methodological rigor
-   - Prior use in testing research
+   - Relevance to research questions
-   - Representativeness of real-world scenarios
-   - Diversity of technical challenges
+   - Diversity of API contexts

-3. Propose specific candidates for each profile:
+   - Publication recency and credibility

+3. Search strategy for identifying relevant published cases:
+   - Key journals and conferences to examine
-   - Include both open-source and well-documented commercial examples
+   - Search terms and filters
-   - Consider accessibility for potential hands-on exploration
+   - Quality assessment criteria

-4. Outline a method for analyzing these case studies
+4. Outline a method for systematically analyzing these published cases

-Present your selection strategy with profiles, criteria, and specific candidates.
-Include a justification for each selected case study and how it contributes to answering the research questions.
+Present your selection strategy with profiles, criteria, and search approach.
+Include a template for how you will extract and organize information from published cases to answer the research questions.
 ```

-### Case Study Analysis Prompt
+### Published Case Analysis Prompt

 ```
-Analyze the selected case studies to extract insights about AI-generated tests for REST APIs.
+Analyze published cases of AI-generated tests for REST APIs from existing literature.

-For each case study:
+For each published case:
+1. Extract and summarize key information:
+   - API context and characteristics
+   - AI approach or tool used
+   - Methodology described
+   - Results reported
+   - Limitations acknowledged

-1. Apply the classification framework to categorize the API
+2. Apply the classification framework:

-2. Investigate:
+   - Categorize the API based on reported characteristics
+   - Note any classification challenges due to limited information

+3. Analyze reported findings:
-   - Challenges specific to this API type for AI test generation
+   - Challenges specific to this API type mentioned
-   - Approaches that have been successfully applied
+   - Successful approaches described
    - Reported effectiveness and limitations
-   - Contextual factors that influenced outcomes
+   - Contextual factors highlighted by authors

-3. Extract patterns and principles:
-   - What worked well in this context?
+4. Critically evaluate:
-   - What didn't work and why?
+   - Methodological strengths and weaknesses
+   - Potential biases in reporting
+   - Generalizability of findings
-   - How do the findings relate to the research questions?
+   - Relevance to research questions

-4. Identify transferable lessons

-Present a detailed analysis for each case study with clear findings related to the research questions.
-Include a cross-case synthesis highlighting patterns that emerge across different API types.
+Present a detailed analysis of published cases with systematic extraction of relevant information and critical assessment of findings.
+Include a cross-case synthesis highlighting patterns that emerge across different published studies.
 ```

 ## Phase 5: Synthesis and Reporting Prompts